 The AD line is used as a confirming indication to validate the strength of the trend and also to ascertain the possibility of a reversal or a trend correction

 The AD line can be used to confirm market tops based on increasing or decreasing market participation.
 When stocks posts a high but the AD line is not confirming this high (market participation), it signals that the highs in the security are coming off from just a few market participation and therefore increases the likelihood of a correction from the top

 Technical traders will find that the AD line can be used as an indicator to confirm support or resistance levels.

 Let’s take a look at each of these methods in more detail when analyzing stocks.

 1. How to use the AD line to confirm trend strength?

-The AD line can be used in conjunction with trend indicators such as the moving averages, or even Bollinger bands.
+The Advance/Decline index can be used in conjunction with trend indicators such as the moving averages, or even Bollinger bands.
 Here, the AD line can be used to confirm the dips in prices.
 For example, when a security is trading near the 50-period EMA, the AD line can be used to check if there will be a reversal in price.

 This usually occurs when the AD line is near the lows and starts to rise higher and this coincides with a local low in price.

-The chart below shows how price dips below the 50-period EMA and posts a bottom.
+The Advance Decline line chart below shows how price dips below the 50-period EMA and posts a bottom.
 This coincides with the AD line posting an extreme low, signaling that a reversal was about to take place.
 This is validated after price breaks higher from the previous local pivot high.

 Without the AD line indicator, the price action would have signaled a continued bearish trend in price, or at the very least signaled a reversal only after a significant move in price of the security.